NHS COVID-19: Implementation

-The Android app is coded in Kotlin, and the iOS app in Swift.
-The backend uses Java and is deployed to Amazon Web Services using Terraform.
+The Android app was coded in Kotlin, and the iOS app in Swift.
+The backend used Java and is deployed to Amazon Web Services using Terraform.
 The code of the app and back-end is open-source and available on GitHub.

 Context

-The app was part of the UK's test and trace programme which is chaired by Dido Harding; since 12 May 2020 Tom Riordan, chief executive of Leeds City Council, has led the tracing effort.
+The app was part of the UK's test and trace programme which was chaired by Dido Harding; from 12 May 2020 Tom Riordan, chief executive of Leeds City Council, led the tracing effort.

 First phase and cancellation

 Description

 In March 2020, NHSX commissioned a contact tracing app to monitor the spread in the United Kingdom of the coronavirus disease 2019 (COVID-19) in the 2020 pandemic, developed by the Pivotal division of American software company VMware.
 The app used a centralised approach, in contrast to the Google / Apple contact tracing project.
 NHSX consulted ethicists and GCHQ's National Cyber Security Centre (NCSC) about the privacy aspects.

 The app recorded the make and model of the phone and asked the user for their postcode area.
 It generated a unique installation identification number and also a daily identification number.
 It then used Bluetooth Low Energy (BLE) to record the daily identification number of other users nearby.

 If a user was unwell, they could tell the app about symptoms which are characteristic of COVID-19, such as a fever and cough.
 These details were then passed to a central NHS server.
 This would assess the information and notify other users that have been in contact, giving them appropriate advice such as physical distancing.
 The NHS would also arrange for a swab test of the unwell user and the outcome would determine further notifications to contacts: if the test confirmed infection with COVID-19, the contacts would be asked to isolate.

-By June, £11.8 million had been spent on the app.
+By June 2020, £11.8 million had been spent on the app; in 2020–21, £35 million was spent on the app.